DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 The breakout board USB connectors are for an optional 5V power source ONLY.
 No comm's.

-Limit Vin barrel jack to 7-10V max to avoid destruction of the 1117C 5V regulator.(Vne= 16V)
+Limit Vin barrel jack to 7-10V max to avoid destruction of the 1117C 5V regulator.
+(Vne= 16V)

 The CS endpoint shown should be powered with 3.3V from the CS end (NOT 5V), and 9V on GRNW/GRN
 Note: WROVER-CAM does not have a fitted external antenna socket like the ESP32-CAM.

 ![ESP32 Wrover CAM with Sparkfun Endpoint](/_static/images/ex-sensorcam/esp32-wrover-sparkfun-endpoint.png)

 For a limited reach, perhaps using a LTC4311 terminator/buffer at the CS to boost signal rise times and range, the cheaper PCA9515A may be used with the Wrover-CAM connected as below.
-The cable to the CAM can be up to 2m long using twisted pairs (cat5?).
+The wires from PCA9515A to the CAM can be up to 2m long (with extra pullups) using twisted pairs (cat5?).

 ![ESP32 Wrover CAM with PCA9515A](/_static/images/ex-sensorcam/esp32-wrover-pca9515a.png)